-God promises to come to our aid during distress as we walk in harmony with him.
+God promises to come to our aid in times of distress as we walk in harmony with him.
 Love motivates him to make and keep this promise.

 Unconditional And Unfailing

-The Bible says a fundamental aspect of God’s essence is unconditional, self-sacrificial love.
-He chose to lavish this love on us long before our birth.
+The Bible teaches that unconditional, sacrificial love is a fundamental aspect of God’s essence.
+He chose to lavish this love on us long before we were born.

-Thus, God’s love for us is an expression of his eternal nature, not a reaction to our current behavior.
+Thus, God’s love for us is an expression of his eternal nature, not a response to our behavior.
 He loves us because of who he is, not because of who we are.

 The Bible quantifies God’s love for us in terms of theology, relationships, nature, and infinity.